sentrysoftware/metricshub/hws-doc/src/site/markdown/integration/helix.md

 ### Identifying the top consumer sites

 Operating servers that no longer meet high efficiency standards can result in high electricity consumption, costs, and carbon emission levels. **${solutionName}** can help you identify the most energy-intensive sites and hosts to reduce your electricity bills and carbon emissions.
-**${solutionName}** can help you identify the most energy-intensive sites to reduce your electricity bills and carbon emissions.

 The **Total Power** column of the **Sites** section in the **${solutionName} - Main** dashboard displays the total power consumption of the monitored hosts by site.
 The sites with the higher **Total Power** are the most energy-consuming.